 WHAT IS A TRIAL WORK PERIOD?

-YOU WON BENEFITS AND WANT TO TRY GOING BACK TO WORK.
-CAN YOU DO IT?
+NOW YOU WANT TO TRY GOING BACK TO WORK.
+CAN YOU?

-Social Security Disability benefits are for people who cannot work.
-So, how can you receive them and still work?
-The SSA encourages people with disabilities to attempt to work if they are on disability benefits.
-In order to encourage work attempts, the SSA gives people on disability benefits what is called a “trial work period.”
+As you know, Social Security benefits are for people who cannot work.
+So, how can you receive a benefit check and work?
+That is where the “trial work period” comes in.
+The SSA wants people who are on SSDI benefits to attempt to work, if they can.
+In order to encourage work attempts, the SSA gives people on SSDI benefits a “trial work period.”

 WHAT IS A TRIAL WORK PERIOD?

-A trial work period is a nine-month period of time, during a 5 year period, where you try to “work” and still receive disability benefits.
+A trial work period is a nine month period of time, during a 5 year period, where you try to “work” and still receive SSDI benefits.
 Remember, the SSA gives work a specific definition.
+Find out more about SSA’s trial work period here.
 You are working or doing “substantial gainful activity” (SGA) if you make more than $1,220 per month in 2019 ($2,040 if you’re blind).
 If you try to return to work in 2019, and you earn more than $880 gross, the SSA considers that month one of your nine trial work period months.

 WHAT IS EXTENDED ELIGIBILITY?

 Please don’t rely on the SSA to inform you that your trial work period is over.
-Often, people keep working and because they get a disability check, they think everything is fine.
+Often, people keep working and because they get a SSDI check, they think everything is fine.
 But the SSA makes mistakes.
 Even if you report your income to the SSA every month, it is possible for the SSA to make a mistake.
-They might send you a disability check by mistake.
-If this happens, you will still have an overpayment, even if you didn’t make a mistake and the SSA did.
+They might send you an SSDI check by mistake.
+If this happens, you will still have an overpayment.
+You will have to pay it back, even if you didn’t make a mistake and the SSA did.

 WHAT IS EXPEDITED REINSTATEMENT?

-Following your trial work period, if you stop working again due to your disability, you can be put back on disability benefits.
-The SSA gives you five years where your benefits can be reinstated if your disability stops you from working.
-During the five-year period, the SSA will not require you to file a new disability application to get benefits.
+Following your trial work period, if you stop working again due to your medical condition, you can be put back on SSD benefits.
+The SSA gives you five years where your benefits can be reinstated if your medical condition keeps you from working.
+During the five year period, the SSA will not require you to file a new SSD application to get benefits.
 This is called expedited reinstatement.